Vacqueyras AOC

 Vacqueyras is a French wine Appellation d'Origine Contrôlée (AOC) in the southern Rhône wine region of France, along the banks of the River Ouvèze.
-It is primarily a red wine region with some white and rosé wines being produced.
-Being a little brother of Châteauneuf-du-Pape and, arguably, Gigondas, the wine is moderately prestigious and can yield pleasing results when treated correctly.
+At the foot of the vertical rock massif of the Dentelles de Montmirail, the vineyard extends across the villages of Vacqueyras and Sarrians in the Vaucluse department.
+One of the 17 crus of Côtes du Rhône wines, it is primarily a red wine region with some white and rosé wines being produced.
+The wine is similar to those of nearby Gigondas and Cairanne.